TomaszK94/SQL/README.md

 **Here are the key takeaways from the analysis:**

-- **Highest-Paying Data Analyst Roles**: Remote data analyst positions offer a broad salary range, with top roles reaching as high as **$650,000**.
+- `Highest-Paying Data Analyst Roles:` Remote data analyst positions offer a broad salary range, with top roles reaching as high as **$650,000**.
-- **Skills for High Salaries**: Advanced proficiency in **SQL** is a common requirement for well-paying data analyst jobs, making it essential for achieving top earnings.
+- `Skills for High Salaries:` Advanced proficiency in **SQL** is a common requirement for well-paying data analyst jobs, making it essential for achieving top earnings.
-- **Most In-Demand Skill**: **SQL** remains the most sought-after skill in the data analyst job market, making it crucial for job applicants.
+- `Most In-Demand Skill:` **SQL** remains the most sought-after skill in the data analyst job market, making it crucial for job applicants.
-- **Specialized Skills and Salaries**: Niche skills like **Go** and **Hadoop** are linked to higher-than-average salaries, showing a premium on specialized knowledge.
+- `Specialized Skills and Salaries:` Niche skills like **Go** and **Hadoop** are linked to higher-than-average salaries, showing a premium on specialized knowledge.
-- **Best Skills for Job Market Value**: **SQL** stands out as both highly demanded and well-compensated, making it a key skill for data analysts looking to maximize their market value.
+- `Best Skills for Job Market Value:` **SQL** stands out as both highly demanded and well-compensated, making it a key skill for data analysts looking to maximize their market value.

 ### Closing Thoughts